Open-Cascade-SAS/OCCT/dox/dev_guides/contribution_workflow/contribution_workflow.md

   | Documentation updated | The issue was a normal behavior of the product, but the actions of the user  were wrong.
 The specification and the user manual have been updated  to reflect this issue.    |
   | Won’t fix             | An administrative/contractual decision has been taken to not fix the bug     |

-@subsection occt_contribution_workflow_3_2 Update and evolution of documentation

-  The documentation on Open CASCADE Technology currently exists in three forms:

-  * OCCT Technical Documentation generated automatically with Doxygen tool on the basis of comments in CDL or HXX files.
-  * User’s Reference Documentation on OCCT packages and Products supplied in the form of PDF User’s guides
-  * OCCT Release Documentation supplied in the form of Release Notes with each release.

-  It is strictly required to properly report the improvements and changes introduced in OCCT in all three forms of Documentation.

-@subsubsection occt_contribution_workflow_3_2_1 Maintenance of CDL files

-  Every developer providing a contribution to the source code of OCC should make a relevant change in the corresponding header file, including CDL.

-  Making the appropriate comments is mandatory in the following cases:

-  * Development of a new package / class / method / enumeration;
-  * Modification of an existing package / class / method / enumeration that changes its behavior;
-  * Modification / new development impacts at other packages / classes / methods / enumerations, the documentation  which of should be modified correspondingly.

-  The only case when the comments may be not required is introducing a modification that does not change the existing behavior in any noticeable way or brings the behavior in accordance with the existing description.

-  CDL description must be in good English, containing as much relevant information and as clear as possible.
-If the developer is unable to properly formulate his ideas in English or suspects that his description can be misunderstood, he should address to the Documentation Engineer for language assistance.
-  Such action is completely subject to the discretion of the developer; however, the Documentation Engineer can require that the developer should provide a relevant technical documentation and reopen a bug until all documentation satisfies the requirements above.

-@subsubsection occt_contribution_workflow_3_2_2 Maintenance of the User’s Reference Documentation

-  The User’s Reference Documentation is distributed among a number of User’s Guides, each describing a certain module of OCCT.
-  The User's Guides do not cover the entire functionality of OCCT; however, they describe most widely used and important packages.

-  In most aspects the User's Guides present the information that is contained in CDL descriptions for methods, classes, etc., only from a different point of view.
-Thus, it is required that any developer who implements a new or modifies an existing package / class / method / enumeration and adds a description of new development or changes in the corresponding CDL file should also check if this class  package / class / method / enumeration or the package / class, to which the added class / method belongs is already described in the documentation and update the User’s Reference Documentation correspondingly.

-3.2.3.
-Preparation of the Release Documentation

-  Before changing the bug Status to RESOLVED, the developer should provide a description of the implemented work using the "Additional information and documentation updates" field of Mantis bugtracker.

-  This description is used for the Release Documentation and has the following purposes:

-  * to inform the OCCT users about the main features and improvements implemented in the platform in the release;
-  * to give a complete and useable list of changes introduced into the OCCT since the latest version.

-  The changes should be described from the user’s viewpoint so that the text could be comprehensible even for beginners having a very vague idea about OCCT.
-  If the developer is unable to properly formulate his ideas in English or suspects that his description can be misunderstood, he should address to the Documentation Engineer for language assistance.
-Such action is completely subject to the discretion of the developer; however, the Documentation Engineer can require that the developer should provide a relevant technical documentation and reopen a bug until all documentation satisfies the requirements.

-  **Note**, that it is required to single out the changes in the OCCT behavior as compared to the previous versions and especially the changes to be considered when porting from the previous version of OCCT.

-For example:
-*  If global macros XXX() was used in the code of your application, revise it for direct use of the argument stream object.
-*  You might need to revise the code related to text display in 3d viewer to take into account new approach of using system fonts via XXX library.

-  The **Documentation Engineer** is responsible for preparation of the version Release Notes and update of the User’s Guides.
-If the **Documentation Engineer** considers that the description currently provided by the **Developer** is somehow inadequate or unsatisfactory he can demand the **Developer** to rewrite the documentation with the **Documentation Engineer’s** assistance.